dipankardeshmukh/zug/NSIS/README.txt

 	      <class-name></class-name>
 	</inprocesspackage>
 </inprocesspackages>
-if no value is written then it will show a warning message while running the ZUG automation. this xml configuration is in ZUG installation folder.
+if no value is written then it will show a warning message while running the SPARK automation. this xml configuration is in SPARK installation folder.
 ZugINI.xml

 Example:
 <inprocesspackages>